 TOEFL or IELTS

 Submit proof of English proficiency if your native language is not English.
-Minimum score required: 100 TOEFL (Test of English as a Foreign Language) or 7.5 IELTS (International English Language Testing System).
+Minimum score required for the on-campus certificate is 79 TOEFL or 6.5 IELTS.
+Minimum score for the online certificate is 100 TOEFL or 7.5 IELTS.

 This requirement may be waived if you are a citizen of the United States or a country where English is the official language for higher education, or you are completing your bachelor’s or master’s degree in the United States or a country that is predominately English speaking.

 Upload a copy of your test score results in the Documents Section (under Test Score Report upload option) on the online application.
-TOEFL test results may also be sent through ETS to IUPUI school code 1325.
+Test results may also be sent through ETS to IUPUI school code 1325.